Brewer219/osticket-prereqs/README.md

 - Username: labuser
 - Password: osTicketPassword1!

-> [!Important To NOTE]: Credentials need to manage securely using a password manager.
+> ![Important To NOTE]: Credentials need to manage securely using a password manager.

 <h3> ENABLE IIS WEB SERVICES AND CGI</h3>